pythonindia/inpycon2023/data/coc.md

 - Be kind and sensitive to the people around you and respect the boundaries of other attendees.

-- Attempt to resolve difference of opinions peacefully
+- Attempt to resolve differences of opinion peacefully.

 - Avoid harassment, exclusionary or offensive behaviour of any kind.
 This includes but is not limited to offensive verbal